develpr/broken-cms-presentation/content.md

 ----

-We need to setup Laravel so that it has a database connection, and while we're at it we'll drag all of the pre-created files we have created into place (mainly css/js/html templates, but a few database seed files).
+We need to setup Laravel so that it has a database connection, and while we're at it we'll take a look at the pre-built files I've added for the sake of speed.

 ----